Chapter 16 : The Muggle Snapshot

 “Fine, you ass!” she muttered, squirreling away the items.

 But Draco’s hand was faster: he placed his on hers.
 Hermione swallowed hard at the sudden contact.
 “Now let’s move on to the more interesting part,” he suggested, lifting a half-smile.
 “How does this one work?”
 He took the binoculars and knocked on it, showing more interest this time.
 When he noticed the big glasses, he looked through them.
-“But…everything’s so small
+“But…everything’s so small,” he complained.

 “You have to turn it around,” Hermione said, repressing the urge to giggle at him.
 The image of the Slytherin Prince using clumsily a simple Muggle device was hilarious.
 “Go over to the window and watch outside.”